-Tiny Errors Can Lead to Enormous Meltdowns.
-It Can Happen To Any Organization, Says New Speaker András Tilcsik
+With Today’s Complexity, Tiny Errors Can Lead to Enormous Meltdowns.
+It Can Happen to Any Organization, Says András Tilcsik

 Our world is a network of complicated systems—think travel, healthcare, finance, or media.
 But because these systems are now so dizzyingly complex, even the smallest of errors can lead to enormous disasters.
 Enter András Tilcsik.
 As co-author of the hotly anticipated Meltdown, he maps why our systems fail, and how we can check disaster at its source.

 Tilcsik—who also developed the award-winning course “Catastrophic Failure in Organizations” at the University of Toronto’s Rotman School of Management—brings to life his particular areas of expertise in three different keynotes.
 In “Meltdown,” he teaches us how to cope, and thrive, within the shadow of complex systems.
-In “Exploiting Complexity,” he throws an unforgiving light on contemporary malpractice—Volkswagen Dieselgate, Wells Fargo’s fake account scandal, unscrupulous surgeons, falsified stories in The New York Times—explaining how organizational and technological complexity makes systems ripe for exploitation.
+In “Exploiting Complexity,” he throws an unforgiving light on contemporary malpractice—Volkswagen Dieselgate, Wells Fargo’s fake account scandal, unscrupulous surgeons, falsified stories in The New York Times, and more—explaining how organizational and technological complexity makes systems ripe for exploitation.
 Finally, in “The Diversity Speedbump,” Tilcsik presents diversity as more than a buzzword—it’s an urgent and necessary course of action.
-But, like all complex systems, diversity introduces vulnerability as well as strength.
+But, like all complex systems, diversity introduces vulnerabilities as well as strengths.